lowleveldesign/process-governor/README.md

                                cores assigned to your app.
 If you also provide the NUMA node, this setting will apply only to this node.
+  -e, --cpurate=VALUE        The maximum CPU rate in % for the process.
+If
+                               you also set the affinity, the rate will apply only to the selected CPU cores.
   -r, --recursive            Apply limits to child processes too (will wait
                                for all processes to finish).
       --newconsole           Start the process in a new console window.